mentatsolutions/starter-academic/content/authors/admin/_index.md

 Hello
 My name is Wendell White and I am a Bitcoin Evangelist, Data Analyst and Trading Researcher.
 I love learning about Bitcoin and other Cryptocurrencies, programming, Data Analytics, and old school Martial Arts movies.

 I studied Petroleum Engineering and have worked all over the world on a variety of complex drilling projects.
-During the oil and gas downturn I discovered the world of Bitcoin and have been fascinated by it ever since.
+During the recent oil and gas downturn I discovered the world of Bitcoin and have been fascinated by it ever since.
 You can find me on Twitter and GitHub.

 I live in the Mile High City of Denver, CO.